defdefred/sshush/README.md

 Beyond smtp mail.

 # Why?
 Really?
 It's time to move on.
-All very old protocol like Telnet, FTP or SMTP are so fucked...
+All very old protocol like FTP or SMTP are so fucked...

-You can't send binary data with SMTP, all is so bloated.
+You can't send binary data with SMTP, so all is bloated.

 Metadata are accessible to all.